 Identify information that may be proactively or responsively shared on request under the information sharing scheme to contribute to risk assessment and management for victim safety

-Actively engage perpetrators with a view to identify key changes necessary to enable perpetrators to take responsibility and enable the victim survivor to live safely , including the ongoing use of risk assessment and risk management
+Actively engage people who choose to use violence with a view to identify key changes necessary to enable them to take responsibility and enable the victim survivor to live safely , including the ongoing use of risk assessment and risk management

 Provide a more tailored service response through the coordination of specialist services, including mental health, alcohol and other drug, and housing services